Pet Insurance Annual Limit

 Research common vet costs in your area

 Look up average costs for common procedures your pet might need based on age and breed.
 According to CareCredit, cataract surgery can reach $3,600 for dogs, feline leukemia treatment averages $633 and hospitalization in an emergency clinic costs around $722 for dogs and $72 for cats.
-If these amounts would strain your finances significantly, consider a higher annual limit to provide better financial protection.
+Consider a higher annual limit for better financial protection if these amounts would strain your finances significantly.

 3. 3